chandra10207/overlay-jQuery-plugin/README.md

 ## Overlay

-jQuery plugin for creating an overlay which covers the whole page or only part of the it
+jQuery plugin for creating an overlay which masks the whole page or part of the page

 ###Usage: